InterstellarJS/PlanetTech/README.md

 ```
 ![quad Sphere](./public/readmeImg/img2.png)

-Now let crank the levels up all the way to 10 (a reasonable number without my machine freezing up).
-So you're creating a sphere with 10x10x6 dimensions at a resoultion of 50. you can play with the paramters for whatever fits your needs the only limitation is your machine.
+Now let's crank up the `levels` all the way to 10 (a reasonable number without my machine freezing up).
+So you'll be creating a sphere with 10x10x6 dimensions at a resolution of 50.
+You can play with the parameters to fit your needs; the only limitation is your machine.
 ![quad Sphere](./public/readmeImg/img3.png)

-To get a better understanding on the `levels` permater lets take a look at a single quad (single dimension).
+To get a better understanding of the `levels` parameter, let's take a look at a single quad (single dimension).
 Setting `params.levels = 6` gives a single dimension the ability to go six levels deep.
 ![quad Sphere](./public/readmeImg/img4.jpg)